 A well-known speaker, he lectures on topics such as preservation, history, lighting for historic buildings and building material treatments.
 Walker has also been a guest lecturer at the University of Notre Dame School of Architecture, and an Adjunct Professor of the University of Virginia, Charlottesville-School of Architecture.

-“We are delighted to welcome Dan Koehler to the KMLT Board of Directors,” announced Board President David DeAngelis.
-“His broad range of skills and his enthusiasm for environmental affairs and conservation match well with the Land Trust’s current needs and future direction.”
-Dan Koehler was introduced to Kettle Moraine Land Trust just a few years ago when he was the Director of Tours and Special Programs for the University of Chicago at Yerkes Observatory in Williams Bay.
-Now he is the newest member of the KMLT Board of Directors.
+Dan is the newest member of the KMLT Board of Directors.
+He was introduced to Kettle Moraine Land Trust just a few years ago when he was the Director of Tours and Special Programs for the University of Chicago at Yerkes Observatory in Williams Bay.

-Dan Koehler earned a BS degree in biology (with a minor in geology) from UW-Whitewater and an MBA from Marquette University.
+Dan earned a BS degree in biology (with a minor in geology) from UW-Whitewater and an MBA from Marquette University.
 He has served on several Boards of Directors, including the Walworth County Visitors Bureau, the Muskego Area Chamber of Commerce, the Milwaukee Astronomical Society and the North Central Region of the Astronomical League.
 He has a lifelong interest on conservation.